 Support for Smart EV Tariffs and Agile Pricing

-The Smart LUX is made for tariff integration, so it works with cheaper overnight rates like Octopus Intelligent, Intelligent Octopus Go, OVO Charge Anytime, or the Agile Tariff.
-It’s designed to integrate with over 1,000 UK energy tariffs, optimising charging based on electricity costs.
+The Smart LUX is made for tariff integration, so it works with cheaper overnight rates like Intelligent Octopus Go, OVO Charge Anytime, or time-of-use tariffs such as Octopus Agile.
+Indra says its chargers integrate with thousands of UK energy tariffs, scheduling charging based on electricity costs.
 The charger is also solar compatible, allowing you to use solar energy for charging your EV.
-Some advanced tariff features may require a subscription or incur an additional cost.

-If you want to match charging times to price changes, it’s a strong option.
-Indra reckons their smart tariff-enabled chargers can unlock extra annual savings, worth a look if you charge often and keep the car plugged in at home.
+If you want to match charging times to price changes, it’s a strong option, worth a look if you charge often and keep the car plugged in at home.

 Solar Compatibility and Home Energy Integration

-The Indra Smart LUX is solar PV ready, allowing you to charge your electric vehicle using energy generated from your solar panels and significantly reducing reliance on grid electricity.
-By integrating with solar panels, the Smart LUX lets you take advantage of free solar energy for EV charging, enhancing your home’s energy efficiency.
+The Indra Smart LUX is solar PV ready, allowing you to charge your electric vehicle using surplus energy generated from your solar panels and reducing reliance on grid electricity.
+By integrating with solar panels, the Smart LUX lets you use self-generated solar energy for EV charging, enhancing your home’s energy efficiency.

 It fits into a broader home energy plan, especially if you care about load control or future energy options.
 More flexible than a charger that just does basic plug-in charging.